NafiurSiddiqui/Pinzy/README.md

 # Pinzy

 Welcome to Pinzy.
-This is a web GIS social media.
+This is a web GIS social media app.
 Create pins with your message to the globe and raise awarness, build a bridge between you and your customers, easily create your event and send your message across the globe.

 ⚠️ Not the life time's achievement but honest work.